-McElhoe Pearson Restoration
+McElhoe Pearson Restoration Project

-The specfic location of the McElhoe Pearson Restoration Project is the right (east) bank of the Snoqualmie River near River Mile 23.
+The specific location of the McElhoe Pearson Restoration Project is the right (east) bank of the Snoqualmie River near River Mile 23.
 It is north of the City of Carnation in unincorporated King County in Sections 9 and 16 of Township 25 North, Range 7 East; Thomas Brothers’ Map page 539, C6 (see attached Vicinity Map).
 It is located within the 100-year floodplain of the Snoqualmie River and within the Snoqualmie Basin (WRIA 7).
 The two King County owned parcels (0925079032 and 1625079008) are located between the Snoqualmie River and 310th Ave NE/NE 60th Street.
 They are separated from the river by a flood control levee.
 The adjacent private parcel (0925079014) is located northeast of 310th Ave NE/NE 60th Street.

 The project completed the following actions (See Figure and 100 percent Plan Set below):

 - Breached a levee and excavated a 500-foot-long outlet channel that connected the Snoqualmie River to an existing wetland, thus increasing off-channel rearing and flood refuge habitat for juvenile salmon;